chinnumv/Dynamic-Resource-Allocation/README.md

 - calculate_desired_servers(user_traffic, course_popularity, system_load): Method to calculate the desired number of servers based on the provided conditions.
 - adjust_servers(desired_servers): Method to adjust the number of servers based on the desired value.

-## Example

-An example usage of the resource allocator is provided in the code file.
-It demonstrates how to initialize the allocator, simulate changing conditions, and dynamically allocate resources based on those conditions.